louislivi/SMProxy/docs/en/README.md

 ## Configuration

-The configuration files are located in the `smproxy/conf` directory, the uppercase `ROOT` represents the SMProxy root directory.
+The configuration files are located in the `smproxy/conf` directory.
+The uppercase `ROOT` represents the SMProxy root directory.

 ### database.json
 ```json